 The focus of new development in these areas is to develop these areas to support their gradual change and evolution towards becoming 15-minute neighbourhoods.
-This will be done by designing new development to accommodate active transportation modes, including a mix of uses and provide an increase variety and density of new housing to meet the changing demographic needs of the population.
+This will be done by design new development to accommodate active transportation modes, including a mix of uses and provide an increase variety and density of new housing to meet the changing demographic needs of the population.
 The proposed development conforms to the goals and policies of the Suburban Transect by proposing a low-rise residential development, in the form of townhouses.
+This new development contributes to the growth of becoming a 15-minute neighbourhood, developing new residential dwellings close to the transit hub to be found at the park and ride, existing amenities and mix of uses.